skpref/skpref/README.rst

 Setting up a PairwiseComparisonTask
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-For the table above we would have the following set up for a PairwiseComparisonTask
+For the table above we would have the following setup for a PairwiseComparisonTask

 .. code:: python